bassamanator/everything-sovol-sv06/README.md

 #### Aftermarket Options

-These can be found for very cheap (roughly $1.5) on Aliexpress and quite a bit more on  Amazon (though still very afforable).
+These can be found for very cheap (roughly $1.5) on Aliexpress and quite a bit more on  Amazon (though still very affordable).
 [This](https://s.click.aliexpress.com/e/_DDLpdBX) is the one I bought.
 Here's another seemingly [viable option](https://s.click.aliexpress.com/e/_DDPNmDX).

 #### How To Cable